Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

 On the other hand, these eigenvalues have a large amount of degeneracy.
 Let $\{\ket{a_1},\ldots, \ket{a_{d_A}}\}$ be the eigenbasis of $\rho=\sigma^A$.
 Then the eigenvectors of $\psi^A$ can be taken to be of the form $\ket{a_{i_1}} \ot \cdots \ot \ket{a_{i_n}}$, for $i=(i_1,\ldots,i_n) \in [d_A]^n$.
 Moreover the corresponding eigenvalue is determined entirely by the {\em type} $t_A$ of $i$, just as in the classical case.
 There are $\binom{n+d_A-1}{n}$ such types.
 For fixed $d_A$, this number is polynomial in $n$, and thus the ``which type'' information can be transmitted using $O(\log n)$ qubits.
 Conditioned on this information, we are left with a flat spectrum over a space whose dimension depends on the type.

-The same decomposition into types can be performed for the B and E systems, and for constant $d_B$ and $d_E$ we will still have at most $\poly(n)$ types $t_B$ and $t_E$.
-Furthermore, we can decompose the action of $\cN^{\ot n}$ into a map from $t_A$ to a superposition of $t_B$ and $t_E$ followed by a flat map within the type classes.
+The same decomposition into types can be performed for the $B$ and $E$ systems, and for constant $d_B$ and $d_E$ we will still have at most $\poly(n)$ types $t_B$ and $t_E$.
+Furthermore, we can decompose the action of $U_\cN^{\ot n}$ into a map from $t_A$ to a superposition of $t_B$ and $t_E$ followed by a flat map within the type classes, which we call $V_{t_At_Bt_E}$.
+Thus, letting $\cong$ denote a global change of basis, we have \be U_\cN^{\ot n} \cong \sum_{t_A,t_B,t_E} \ket{t_B,t_E}\bra{t_A} \ot V_{t_A,t_B,t_E}. \ee